-Set your alarm clock for your self-assessment tax submission
+Set your stopwatch for your self-assessment tax submission

-Around two million people who submit self-assessment tax returns missed the 31 January 2022 deadline for online submissions for the 2020/21 tax year.
+This year an estimated 1.1million people missed the 31 January deadline for self-assessment tax returns for the 2022/23 tax year.

 Late filing penalties

-Even if you don’t owe any tax, you will normally be fined on 1 February if you don't have a valid reason for a late submission, and further penalties will follow.
+Even if you don’t owe any tax, you will normally receive a fine on 1 February if you don't have a valid reason for a late submission, and further penalties will follow.

 When you submit your tax return the penalties will stop.
-However, there are also additional fines if your tax payments, also due on 31 January, are late.
+However, you must still pay additional fines if you’re late paying the tax due on 31 January.

 Late payment penalties

-If you don’t pay your tax bill on time, including your payments on account for the coming year due on 31 January and 31 July, you will also be penalised unless you're paying through PAYE
+You pay penalties if you don’t pay your tax bill on time.
+This includes your payments on account due on 31 January and 31 July, unless you're paying through PAYE

-These charges are separate and in addition to any charges for a late tax return.
+These charges apply in addition to any charges for a late tax return.

 You can calculate your potential penalties using the gov.uk calculator